hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/ebay/__init__.rst

 * **Data Source:** Replace the example data with appropriate, realistic test data that covers various scenarios.

-This revised example demonstrates a structured, robust, and comprehensive approach to testing the `ebay` module, given the limitations of the incomplete code provided.
+This revised example demonStartes a structured, robust, and comprehensive approach to testing the `ebay` module, given the limitations of the incomplete code provided.
 Remember to replace the placeholder comments and example data with actual test data specific to your implementation.